 HMA have removed the ambiguously labeled options of ‘Instant Mode’, ‘Location Mode’, and ‘Freedom Mode’, which we have always found to be confusing and misleading.
 This has now been replaced with a single switch, making connecting to the VPN as simple as it should be.Within the newly added side panel, the HideMyAss app also neatly explains some advanced VPN connection features, making them accessible to even the most inexperienced VPN users.

 |Live chat Support||Yes|

-However, when it is available, HMA’s support is extremely quick to respond and often very helpful.
-It’s also backed up by an extensive knowledge base.
+However, when it is available, HMA’s live chat support team is extremely quick to respond and often very helpful.

 The Bottom Line